sarath263/native-state/readme.md

-# Native state for React
+# Native Global state for React
 A native global state implementation with react.
 At least React version `18.2.0` is required.

+Lightweight and most efficient implementation for react global state,just using in built react hooks.
+Magic !

 >  No external dependencies used.
 >